E-M-A-A/Storytelling/Sito/target/Sito-1.0-SNAPSHOT/bootstrap-4.0.0/docs/4.0/components/buttons.md

 ## Button plugin

 Do more with buttons.
-Control button states or create groups of buttons for more components like toolbars.
+Application button states or create groups of buttons for more components like toolbars.

 ### Toggle states